-Faced with an aging population and strained healthcare systems worldwide, U.S. and U.K. healthcare providers are deploying Current to change their patient delivery models from reactive to proactive care to produce better patient outcomes.
-Current’s approach will help health organizations reduce unnecessary hospital readmissions for patients whose conditions deteriorate after treatment — an expensive and cumbersome clinical burden that costs U.S. hospitals more than $40 billion annually.
+Faced with an aging population and strained healthcare systems worldwide, U.S. and U.K. healthcare providers are deploying Current Health to change their patient delivery models from reactive to proactive care to produce better patient outcomes.
+Our approach will help health organizations reduce unnecessary hospital readmissions for patients whose conditions deteriorate after treatment — an expensive and cumbersome clinical burden that costs U.S. hospitals more than $40 billion annually.

-Current is actively in use with U.K. healthcare providers in a post-acute setting, including Dartford and Gravesham NHS Trust, which serves a local population of 500,000 people.
+Current Health is actively in use with U.K. healthcare providers in a post-acute setting, including Dartford and Gravesham NHS Trust, which serves a local population of 500,000 people.
 The Dartford and Gravesham NHS Trust Hospital at Home team uses Current to remotely monitor patients after discharge.
 As a result, clinicians and staff reprioritized home visits based on criticality, resulting in a 22 percent reduction in home visits and fewer hospital readmissions and emergency department visits, which freed up skilled nursing time and helped patients feel safe and secure.

-For more information, contact:
+For more information:

-- Email us to meet at HIMSS at email@example.com.
+- Email us at email@example.com.

 - Read the Dartford and Gravesham case study results.